-- (1) This Policy encourages the use of initial mentoring efforts and progressive steps by the Medical Director and Administrative Leadership to address questions relating to a Practitioner's clinical practice, professional conduct, and/or health.
+- (1) This Policy encourages the use of initial mentoring efforts and progressive steps by Medical Staff Leaders and Administrative Leadership to address questions relating to a Practitioner's clinical practice, professional conduct, and/or health.
 The goal of these efforts is to arrive at voluntary, responsive actions by the Practitioner to resolve questions that have been raised.
-The Medical Director and members of the Administrative Leadership have been authorized by the MEC and Peer Review Committee to engage in initial mentoring efforts and progressive steps and all of these activities are undertaken on behalf of these committees as part of their Peer Review functions. - (2) Initial mentoring efforts include activities such as: - (a) informal discussions or coaching by a Medical Director (e.g., advising an individual of policies regarding appropriate behavior, communication issues, , or the timely and adequate completion of medical records); and - (b) sharing comparative data, including any variations from clinical practice or evidence-based protocols or guidelines, in order to assist the individual with conforming his or her practice to appropriate norms.
+Medical Staff Leaders and members of the Administrative Leadership have been authorized by the MEC, Leadership Council, and Peer Review Committee to engage in initial mentoring efforts and progressive steps and all of these activities are undertaken on behalf of these committees as part of their Peer Review functions. - (2) Initial mentoring efforts include activities such as: - (a) informal discussions or coaching by a Medical Staff Leader (e.g., advising an individual of policies regarding appropriate behavior, communication issues, emergency call obligations, or the timely and adequate completion of medical records); and - (b) sharing comparative data, including any variations from clinical practice or evidence-based protocols or guidelines, in order to assist the individual with conforming his or her practice to appropriate norms.